miktemk/AcousterCommons/README.md

 Acouster Commons
 ================

+> NOTE: these were written in Eclipse and not Andoid Studio + Gradle.
+I have not yet had a chance to convert these projects to Gradle.
+Work in progress baby!

 These are the core Acouster libraries on top of which you can write finished apps.

  - **_zstartAndroid**	- running `ZNewProject.py` will create 2 new project folders